 What happened in Russia, because I read that your gig in Moscow got canceled in the very last minute?

 Yeah.
 That one, we had some problems.
 We were actually going to be releasing a statement today.
 That talks a little bit about it.
 It’s tough for us, we can’t explain in detail because we don’t actually know all the details.
-We only know what people was telling us was happening.
+We only know what people were telling us was happening.
 We don’t really know how things work over there, but we had all the proper visas.
-We were told at the beginning of the festival or the beginning of the tour that we had all the proper visas and paper work and everything.
+We were told at the beginning of the festival or the beginning of the tour that we had all the proper visas and paperwork and everything.
 We were hoping the tour would go smoothly, but three of the shows got canceled.

 Yeah.
 We were supposed to do eight shows.
 One in Ufa got canceled, they turned off the power and they said the venue hadn’t paid the rent for the power.
 So, they turned off the power.
 We played a couple of more shows and those were great.
 The shows we got to play were amazing.
 They had such killer fans, really high energy and a lot of these places we had never played before.
 So people seem very excited to see us and we had a great time.
 But they were clearly individuals that probably didn’t want us to play there, we had heard about these things.
 But anyway the official reason are like – Or not like the official reasons, we don’t really know.
 Like I said; the details are sketchy, but we only know what we were told, the first one they set the powers off.
 So, you can’t play and then the next one that got where we had problems the police actually came to the show in Nizhny Novgorod, which is a city just a little bit East of Moscow.
 The police came in the middle of the set, we had already played nine songs.
 We were playing our tenth song and they stopped the show right in the middle of that, and they said that they had to look for drugs or something in the venue.
 They stopped the show and we went to Moscow, we thought we were going to play in Moscow and then right at the last minute they told us that apparently they had found out that we don’t have the right kind of visa to perform, which we had been told before the tour that we did have the right kind of visa.
 Anyway, they wouldn’t let us perform in Moscow and then the same thing for St. Petersburg, wrong visa – We were said we can’t play.
 They said if we did try playing that they would take us off stage and hold on to us and then deport us the next day.